molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### The global object `window`

 The most important ECMAScript object is the <dfn>global object</dfn>.
 In the browser, the global object is `window`.
-It is not only the top-most object representing the current browsing instance, it also forms the top-most scope for names defined by the programmer.
+It is not only the top-most object representing the current browsing instance, it also forms the top-most scope for names defined by the developer.

 These names are called “bindings” in ECMAScript terminology.
 They include, among others, global variables like `var fooVariable = 1;`, functions declarations like `function fooFunction() {}` and class declarations like `class FooClass {}`.
 When this code is executed in the global scope, properties on the global object `window` are created: `window.fooVariable`, `window.fooFunction` and `window.FooClass`.